NaN-NaN-sempai/Canvas_Grey_Image_Shading/README.md

 - Linearly 0 to 255 = default shading
 - Linearly 255 to 0 = reversed default shading
-- logarithmically 0 to 255 = high or low contrast shading *(depending on the logarithm curve)*
+- Logarithmically 0 to 255 = high or low contrast shading *(depending on the logarithm curve)*
 - Big steps *(like 50)* = Something like a cell shading - Example of how it work:
   -  0 to 50 = 0 - ![](https://placehold.co/15x15/000000/000000.png) `Black`
   -  50 to 100 = 50 - ![](https://placehold.co/15x15/333333/333333.png) `Dark grey`